abstractedfox/drs-chart-tools/readme.txt

 database_tools.py: Analog to chart_xml_interface.py, plus some useful functions for database modiciation (some of these should be split off into a new file when we make one more purpose built beyond just handling xml)

+./notes/: Observations from studying the formats, no guarantee that these will be readable to anyone but me

 More detailed usage below

 chart_tools_api.py